PoglyApp/pogly-documentation/use/moduleMigration.md

 # Pogly 0.3.0 Migration Guide

+Pogly has had a significant update which includes moving to a new, better server.
+This requires you to transfer your module in order to start using the new version.
+This process is quick and simple, just pick your desired walkthrough and follow the steps!

 This guide walks you through migrating from **Pogly 0.2.2** to **Pogly 0.3.0**.
 The same steps apply to any future migrations as well.